Larry L. Luing School of Business® Faculty Accomplishments

 In July and August 2017, Lou Piermatteo, DM, Management, served as the Berkeley College faculty administrator for faculty members visiting from the Guizhou University of Finance and Economics (GUFE) to train in teaching methods and best practices at Berkeley College in White Plains.
 The training is part of the Berkeley College Global Alliance – Collaborative Programs at GUFE.
 The Westchester County Business Journal interviewed Dr. Piermatteo for a story about the faculty members’ visit.

-In October 2017, Mary Wagner, PhD, Associate Dean, School of Graduate Studies, served as a moderator for “Women in Media: The Courage to Own Your Story,” an event hosted by Berkeley College in Woodbridge.
+In October 2017, Mary Wagner, PhD, served as a moderator for “Women in Media: The Courage to Own Your Story,” an event hosted by Berkeley College in Woodbridge.
 Held in celebration of Women’s Entrepreneurship Week, the event addressed how women are shaping the news landscape, and the courage needed to make your voice heard in the face of adversity.